 Starting in FY2015/2016, the Center started conceptualizing an alternative mode of promoting awareness and appreciation, educating, and empowering a wide spectrum of stakeholders on the plight of agriculture.
 An innovative AgriMuseum and Learning Center in Agricultural and Rural Development for Southeast Asia, possibly the first in the region, is seen as an alternative education facility for getting across the message of the urgency of ARD to concerned stakeholders and to enjoin them to rally behind the cause.

 Advance the science and enterprise of agricultural and rural development in Southeast Asia;

 Promote awareness on and appreciation of the dynamics of agricultural and rural development in Southeast Asian/ASEAN nations and region as a whole; and

-Stimulate discussion, learning, innovation, and collaboration for inclusive and sustainable ARD in Southeast Asia.
+Stimulate discussion, learning, innovation, livelihood, and collaboration for inclusive and sustainable ARD in Southeast Asia.

 The museum/learning center will be enjoyed by a wide spectrum of users including youths/students, farmers, development practitioners, policy and decision makers, researchers, media professionals, and the general public.
 This is so that they would appreciate more deeply the role of agriculture in their own lives and in national development; and favor venturing into various ARD professions, becoming ARD's staunch supporters and doers.

 General Description and Features

 Given its limited space, the AgriMuseum will employ advances in information technology to effectively showcase science-based knowledge, innovations, and recommendations for an inclusive and sustainable ARD in an interactive manner.
 As in traditional museums, it will also exhibit unique artefacts that will depict the nature of agriculture and the diverse farming culture in Southeast Asia.